 If a blank and a sample have different data rates, the data rate of the blank is adjusted.
-Data points are removed or created by spline interpolation.
+Data points are removed or created by interpolation (linear interpolation for MS data, spline interpolation for non-MS data).

 If the run time of the sample is longer than the run time of the blank, the new signal will contain corrected and not corrected data points.